-Infor has a number of products of good quality.
+Infor has several products of good quality.
 While Infor’s products often score well for functionality, Infor as a company scores poorly for implement ability and maintainability.
-It’s extremely clear that Infor has acquired itself into a very confusing situation and it is a software vendor with a very complicated storyline regarding its applications.
+It’s apparent that Infor has acquired itself into a very confusing situation and it is a software vendor with a very complicated storyline regarding its applications.
 This is a software vendor with 13 different ERP systems.

-Infor’s management has a reputation of being a bit too financially oriented.
-Financial oriented is great for Wall Street but is not as good for customers.
+Infor’s management has a reputation for being a bit too financially oriented.
+Financial oriented is excellent for Wall Street but is not as good for customers.
 Another problem is Infor’s constant acquisitions, and it cuts in several directions as is listed below.

 - Acquisition heavy firms lead to too many people managing and speaking to customers about products for which do not have authentic knowledge.